mrbid/CSGO_TENSOR_TRIGGER/README.md

 ## Tips 'n Tricks

-The bot generally regulates your rate of fire for you but if you need more controlled bursts enable sample capture, this will ensure shots are fired in single rythmatic bursts.
+The bot generally regulates your rate of fire for you but if you need more controlled bursts enable sample capture, this will ensure shots are fired in single rythmatic bursts. _(its a side effect from ensuring duplicate samples of the same frame are not captured)_

 ## Information